facebook/react-native-website/docs/native-modules-ios.md

   'EventReminder',
   (reminder) => console.log(reminder.name)
 );
-// ...
-// Don't forget to unsubscribe, which is usually implemented in the componentWillUnmount lifecycle method. subscription.remove();
 ```

+> Don't forget to unsubscribe with `subscription.remove()` , which is usually implemented in lifecycle method.

 ### Threading